 Centennial Park

-Canada Day with the City of Sarnia continues at Centennial Park on July 1 from 6 p.m. to 10:30 p.m. with food vendors, busker performances, face painting, Extreme Dogs Stunt Dog Show, and the Annual Fireworks Show off the Bay.
+Canada Day with the City of Sarnia continues at Centennial Park on July 1 from 6 p.m. to 10:30 p.m. with food vendors, busker performances, Extreme Dogs Stunt Dog Show, and the Annual Fireworks Show off the Bay.

 Concessions